KateKalashnikova/21DayChallengeJS/README.md

 ### Day 18 Instructions
 Your task is to write a function that will take in an array of lunch choices (strings) and return the choice as a string with the most votes.
 There is always two lunch choices, and always an odd number of astronauts!
+### Day 19 Instructions
+Your task is to write a function that will take in a list of data entries in the shape of an array of objects.
+The function will then organize and return the entries by type and store each bit of data (string) in each list, in the shape of an object containing arrays.
+### Day 20 Instructions
+Your task is to write a function that will take in speed (number), missionData (object) and checks (object) as parameters.
+The goal is to make sure that the speed is within the limits and that the amount of entries per type matches with the checks.
+If one of the values is a mismatch, return false, if everything is fine, return true.
+Speed will be compared against maxSpeed and minSpeed inclusively and the length of each array inside missionData will be compared to the values inside the dataEntries object values.